ktogias/angular-datatable/README.md

 * Searchable
 * Select row by click/tap or cursor keys
 * Dynamically load more/less data (paging) while scrolling
-* Sticky header row can remain visible on top while scriolling data
+* Sticky header row can remain visible on top while scrolling data
 * Angular service methods and events for using with your own Angular module

 ## Demo